trey-ornl/quip/README.md

 -I<quip-path>/hip2cuda
 ```

-To compile for AMD GPUs, add the following header path to your `hipcc` compile line.
+To compile for AMD GPUs, add the following argument to your `hipcc` compile line.
 ```
 -I<quip-path>/cuda2hip
 ```